 I booked my flight through STA here in Madison.
-My flight was fairly expensive (at about \$2,000) and had I changed my return ticket, it would have cost me another \$200.
+My flight was fairly expensive (at about \$1,500) and had I changed my return ticket, it would have cost me another \$200.
 Plus, going through KLM, there are not that many flights going in and out per week so they fill up fast.
+I had an 8-hour flight to Amsterdam, a 2-hour layover, and an 11-hour flight to Cape Town.